lolipopshock/NeurIPS_Scrape/README.md

 # NeurIPS_Scrape

 The NeurIPS workshop schedule page is not ideally clean and easy to use.
-Therefore, I tried to scrape the workshop information and organize them in an elegant way.
+Therefore, I tried to scrape the workshop information and organize them in an better way.

 The code in `Scrape NeurIPS Workshop.ipynb` is simple and only uses `BeautifulSoup`, `Requests` and `Re`.
 Additionally, [`tqdm`](https://github.com/tqdm/tqdm) is used for timing the scraping.